jerboa88/gatsby-plugin-component-to-image/README.md

 ### Why?

 This plugin was inspired by similar plugins for generating Open Graph images like [gatsby-plugin-open-graph-images], [gatsby-plugin-satorare], and [gatsby-remark-twitter-cards], but is designed to be more flexible:
 - Unlike [gatsby-remark-twitter-cards], the card style is not limited by the plugin options.
-You can create a component for your Open Graph image with the exact style you want, and then use this plugin to generate the image
+You can create a component for your Open Graph image with the exact style you want, and then use this plugin to generate the image.
 - [gatsby-plugin-satorare] used [vercel/satori] internally to generate SVG images from your JSX markup, which is very cool, but there are some limitations with this approach:
-	- Satori only accepts JSX elements that are pure and stateless, which will cause issues if you use hooks or context in your component
+	- Satori only accepts JSX elements that are pure and stateless, which will cause issues if you use hooks or context in your component.
-	- Satori only supports a subset of the CSS spec, so your component may not render as expected if you use unsupported CSS properties
+	- Satori only supports a subset of the CSS spec, so your component may not render as expected if you use unsupported CSS properties.
-	- Using CSS-in-JS libraries like Tailwind CSS or Styled Components requires complex setup to get working with Satori, and rewriting your component with inline styles is not always feasible
+	- Using CSS-in-JS libraries like Tailwind CSS or Styled Components requires complex setup to get working with Satori, and rewriting your component with inline styles is not always feasible.

-	This plugin uses [Puppeteer] to render your component in a headless browser, so any React component should work with this plugin
+	This plugin uses [Puppeteer] to render your component in a headless browser, so any React component should work with this plugin.
 - Unlike [gatsby-plugin-open-graph-images], you have full control over the output path and file type of the generated images.
 The path of the generated pages can also be set so that you can exclude them from your sitemap, or reuse them for other purposes.
-Because of this, you can use this plugin to generate images for any purpose, not just Open Graph images
+Because of this, you can use this plugin to generate images for any purpose, not just Open Graph images.

 ### How?
-1. When you call the `createImage` function from `gatsby-node.js`, we save the options for that image/PDF and generate a regular Gatsby page from the component you provided
+1. When you call the `createImage` function from `gatsby-node.js`, we save the options for that image/PDF and generate a regular Gatsby page from the component you provided.
 2. When the page is built, we use Puppeteer to render the page in a headless browser and, using the options you provided, either:
    1. save a screenshot of the rendered component as an image, or
    2. print the page to a PDF file